mbsa-tud/tsad_platform/README.md

 To use this function, proceed as follows:

 1. Select the thresholds in the [Settings](#settings) of the platform
-2. (optional) If the dynmaic threshold was selected, configure it in the [Settings](#settings).
+2. (optional) If the dynamic threshold was selected, configure it in the [Settings](#settings).
 3. Configure/load models on the [Training](#training-and-optimization) panel.
 4. Select a dataset on the [Auto Run](#auto-run) panel by clicking the `Browse` (1) button.
 5. Configure the data preparation (2).
-8. Configure training options for DL models (3).
+6. Configure training options for DL models (3).
-10. Click `Run Evaluation` (4) to start the process.
+7. Click `Run Evaluation` (4) to start the process.
 You can observe more details about the current state in the MATLAB command window.
-11. Once it's done, all results are stored in a folder called *Auto_Run_Results* within the current MATLAB folder.
-The average scores for each model are displayed in the table (5).
+8. Once it's done, all results are stored in a folder called *Auto_Run_Results* within the current MATLAB folder (This folder includes subfolders for the results for each selected threshold).
+The average scores for each model for the first threshold are displayed in the table (5).

 ---